getsocial-im/getsocial-android-sdk/README.md

 # User Authentication
-#

 GetSocial SDK needs to integrate with the Game login to enable chat, posting activities, comments, liking activities and install attribution.

 Whenever a user performs an action that requires login, the SDK calls the login request handler which allows the game to show it’s own login UI.
-#

 ```java
 getSocial.setOnLoginRequestListener(new GetSocial.OnLoginRequestListener()

 {

 	@Override

 	public void onLoginRequest()

 	{

 		// Show Game login UI

 	}

 });
 ```
-#
-#
-#

 # Integration with Facebook

 The GetSocial SDK can easily interact with the Facebook social features using one of the latest versions of the Facebook SDK.

 Make sure you follow the [Facebook SDK integration for Android](https://developers.facebook.com/docs/android/getting-started).

 ## User Authentication

 Whenever a user performs an action that requires login, the SDK calls the login request handler which allows the game to show the FB Login UI.
 You could use FB default UI or implement your own.

 ```java
 getSocial.setOnLoginRequestListener(new GetSocial.OnLoginRequestListener()

 {

 	@Override

 	public void onLoginRequest()

 	{

 		logInWithFacebook();

 	}

 });
 ```

 Where logInWithFacebook is the method responsible to open a new Facebook Session.

 ```java
 private List<String> FACEBOOK_PERMISSIONS = Arrays.asList("public_profile", "email", "user_friends");

 private void logInWithFacebook()

 {

 	Session session = Session.getActiveSession();

 	if(session != null && (session.isOpened() || session.getState().equals(SessionState.CREATED_TOKEN_LOADED)))

 	{

 		Session.NewPermissionsRequest newPermissionsRequest = new Session.NewPermissionsRequest(this, FACEBOOK_PERMISSIONS);

 		session.requestNewReadPermissions(newPermissionsRequest);

 	}

 	else

 	{

 		Session.setActiveSession((session = new Session(this)));

 		Session.OpenRequest openRequest = new Session.OpenRequest(this);

 		openRequest.setPermissions(FACEBOOK_PERMISSIONS);

 		session.openForRead(openRequest);

 	}

 }
 ```

-If you are using the Facebook LoginButton, you need to also implement the Session.StatusCallback to get the state changes and sync the GetSocialSDK.
+If you are using the Facebook LoginButton, you need to also implement the Session.StatusCallback to get the state changes and sync the GetSocial SDK.

 ```java
 private View initializeFacebookLoginButton()

 {

 	LoginButton loginButton = new LoginButton(this);

 	loginButton.setReadPermissions(FACEBOOK_PERMISSIONS);

 	loginButton.setSessionStatusCallback(new Session.StatusCallback()

 	{

 		@Override

 		public void call(Session session, SessionState state, Exception exception)

 		{

 			FacebookUtils.getInstance().updateSessionState();

 		}

 	});

 	return loginButton;

 }
 ```

 If you are not using the Facebook LoginButton, make sure you call `FacebookUtils.getInstance().updateSessionState();` whenever you receive an update of the state of the Facebook active session.

 ## Smart Invites

 You can enable the Smart Invites for Facebook by registering our invite plugin.

 ```java
 getSocial.registerPlugin("facebook", new FacebookInvitePlugin(this)

 {

 	@Override

 	public void authenticateUser()

 	{

 		logInWithFacebook();

 	}

 });
 ```

 The `loginWithFacebook` method is the same you use to authenticate users with Facebook and we explained before and it is required to be able to authenticate users with Facebook before showing the invite UI.
+You can find the script implementation in `GetSocialSDK Demo/Scripts/` folder.

 #
 Invite and install tracking

 To allow the GetSocial SDK to track installations you have to copy the following lines in your Manifest file.

 ```xml
 <receiver